Kris Budden: Career

+Awards and honors

+Budden has received an Associated Press Best Sports Feature Award, and a regional Emmy Award for Best Talent in Sports in 2016.

 Personal life

 Budden is married to Mario Toledo, who was a member of the University of Tennessee men's tennis team from 2000 to 2002.
 They met in 2012, when she took a lesson from him at a Knoxville racquet club.
 They were married in Charleston, South Carolina, in April 2014.
 During Budden's career covering the Padres, Toledo got a job as the assistant tennis coach at Pepperdine University.
 The couple then moved to Los Angeles, and she switched to covering college football.
+She has two children and is based in Frisco, Texas.